DIDSR/AIM-CU/README.rst

 System setup
 ------------
 Make sure R is installed in the system.
-There is no specific version that this relies on, but here we have used R version 4.1.2 (2021-11-01).
+There is no specific version that this relies on.
+Here we have used R version 4.1.2 (2021-11-01).
 Instructions for Linux (the below setup is only performed in Linux):

 .. code-block:: shell